Osheaga Festival: Description

 Since 2006, the Osheaga Music and Arts festival has established itself as the most important festival of its genre in Canada.
-With its numerous outdoor stages located at parc Jean-Drapeau on Montreal's Sainte-Hélène's Island, Osheaga attracted 120 000 music lovers from North America and Europe last year.
+With its numerous outdoor stages located at Parc Jean-Drapeau on Montreal's Sainte-Hélène's Island, Osheaga attracted 155 000 music lovers from North America and Europe in 2023.
 A huge celebration dedicated to music and visual arts, Osheaga has given itself the objective of discovering local and national emerging talent offering them the opportunity to play alongside some of the biggest international artists in the business including: Coldplay, The Killers, Iggy & The Stooges, Sonic Youth, The Roots, Rufus Wainwright, Arcade Fire, Weezer and Eminem.
-Over the course of several days, approximately 100 bands take to the various stages at parc Jean-Drapeau and across the city in the festive ambiance that only a Montreal summer can provide.
+Over the course of several days, approximately 100 bands take to the various stages at Parc Jean-Drapeau and across the city in the festive ambiance that only a Montreal summer can provide.
 Osheaga also holds a series of concerts and exhibitions in several locations around the city during the week leading up to the main event.
 For its ninth edition, the Osheaga Music and Arts festival, presented by Virgin Mobile, promises an exhilarating experience with, among others: Jack White, Outkast and Skrillex.

 In the past 2 editions, the festival has introduced "Osheaga Play", an interactive play area and social media integrated photo system.
 The "play zone" features carnival games where festival goers can play games and accumulate points to cash in for prizes.
 Osheaga Play also features roaming photographers who can scan participants' RFID bracelets so the photos will be directly uploaded to their social media.